Big Tex: Destruction and recreation

 On the morning of October 19, 2012, (the final weekend of the 2012 State Fair of Texas, and on Big Tex's 60th birthday) a fire started inside the framework of Big Tex.
 The figure's clothing, face and hat were completely destroyed in minutes as onlookers watched.
-An official investigation determined that the fire started in an electrical panel (fixed wiring) under the attraction's right boot.
-This panel was believed to have powered the air compressor that kept the clothing of the statue 'inflated.’
+An official investigation determined that the fire started in an electrical panel under the attraction's right boot.
+This panel was believed to have powered the air compressor that kept the clothing of the statue inflated.

 News of the fire received national attention, and fair officials committed to rebuilding Big Tex "bigger and better" in time for the 2013 fair.

 Working under secrecy, a new Big Tex was created during 2013 by SRO Associates and Texas Scenic Co. at a cost of $500,000.
 The recreated statue weighs 19,000 lb more than the previous version, bringing him to 25,000 lb.
 This allows Big Tex to withstand 100 mph winds without needing support wires as in previous versions.
 The height was increased by 1 yd to 55 ft tall.
 Big Tex Circle, the location during the State Fair of Texas, was also enlarged and reinforced for the larger statue.